tkrotoff/jquery-simplecolorpicker/README.md

 # Very simple jQuery color picker

 Yet another jQuery color picker.
-This plugin is unobtrusive and integrates very well with Twitter Bootstrap.
+This plugin is unobtrusive and integrates well with Twitter Bootstrap.
 The source code only requires jQuery and is about 200 lines of JavaScript and 100 lines of CSS.

 * By default it shows the colors inline: